mesosphere/dcos-docs-site/pages/1.11/administering-clusters/deploying-a-local-dcos-universe/index.md

 navigationTitle:  Deploying a Local Universe
 title: Deploying a Local Universe
 menuWeight: 1000
-excerpt: Learn to install and run DC/OS services on a local Universe datacenter
+excerpt: Deploying DC/OS services on a local Universe datacenter
 enterprise: false
 ---

 <!-- The source repo for this topic is https://github.com/dcos/dcos-docs -->

-You can install and run DC/OS services on a datacenter without internet access with a local [Universe](https://github.com/mesosphere/universe).
+You can install and run DC/OS services on a datacenter without Internet access with a local [Universe](https://github.com/mesosphere/universe).

 You can deploy a local Universe that includes all Certified packages (easiest), or a local Universe that includes selected packages (advanced).